Webinar Lottie

 1. You should now see a line showing the installation was successful:

-Step 5 – Adding the lakeFS SPARK Client
+Step 5 (Optional) – Adding the lakeFS Metadata SPARK Client

 Some operations in lakeFS require adding the SPARK client (for example, some of the ways of exporting data).

 Note that I’m running Spark 3.1.2.
-If you are running a different version of spark, chose the package for your version
+If you are running a different version of spark, choose the corresponding package for your version

 3. In Databricks, go to your cluster configuration page and choose the “Libraries” tab.